Allison-N/allison-noseda/README.md

 - 👋 Hi, I’m @Allison-N
 - 👀 I’m interested in analytics and data science
 - 🌱 I’m currently learning excel and python
-- 📫 How to reach me ... allison.noseda@gmail.com

 <!---
 allison-noseda/allison-noseda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.